 The trajectory is defined as follows for an ATSW: photons originating from spacetime $M_1$ with an impact parameter $Zb_{c_2}<b_1<b_{c_1}$ first enter the throat and then pass into spacetime $M_2$

 Here, $n_2$ and $n_3$ serve as additional orbit functions for the ATSW, corresponding to additional photons.
 This situation is analogous to that of a BH.
-To better illustrate the relationship between the number of photon trajectories and the impact parameter, we plotted Fig.~\ref{A5}~ and Fig.~\ref{A6}~using Eqs.~(\ref{eq18})~(\ref{eq19})~(\ref{eq20}).
+To better illustrate the relationship between the number of photon trajectories and the impact parameter, we plotted Figs.~\ref{A5}~ and ~\ref{A6}~using Eqs.~(\ref{eq18})~(\ref{eq19}) and~(\ref{eq20}).

-Fig.~\ref{A5}~ and Fig.~\ref{A6}~ illustrate the relationship between the number of photon trajectories and the impact parameter $b_1$ around an ATSW, under the influence of charge $Q$ and the Lorentz-violating parameter $l$.
-In Fig.~\ref{A5}~(a) and ~\ref{A6}~(a), it is observed that the photon trajectories for $n_1$ are similar to those of a black hole, indicating that these photons will continue to propagate in spacetime $M_1$.
+Figs.~\ref{A5}~ and ~\ref{A6}~ illustrate the relationship between the number of photon trajectories and the impact parameter $b_1$ around an ATSW, under the influence of charge $Q$ and the Lorentz-violation parameter $l$.
+In Figs.~\ref{A5}~(a) and ~\ref{A6}~(a), it is observed that the photon trajectories for $n_1$ are similar to those of a black hole, indicating that these photons will continue to propagate in spacetime $M_1$.
 In contrast, trajectories corresponding to $n_2$ and $n_3$ appear only in the ATSW.
-When a photon enters the throat from spacetime $M_1$, passes through the potential barrier in spacetime $M_2$, and returns to spacetime $M_1$, the outgoing photons intersect with the back side of the thin accretion disk if the conditions in Fig.~\ref{A5}~(b) and ~\ref{A6}~(b) are met—specifically, when $n_2<0.75$ (solid line) and $0.75<n_3$ (dashed line).
+When a photon enters the throat from spacetime $M_1$, passes through the potential barrier in spacetime $M_2$, and returns to spacetime $M_1$, the outgoing photons intersect with the back side of the thin accretion disk if the conditions in Figs.~\ref{A5}~(b) and ~\ref{A6}~(b) are met—specifically, when $n_2<0.75$ (solid line) and $0.75<n_3$ (dashed line).
 Conversely, when $n_2<1.25$ and $1.25<n_3$, the outgoing photons intersect with the front side of the thin accretion disk.
-Furthermore, analysis of Fig.~\ref{A5}~(b) and ~\ref{A6}~(b) indicates that the range of the impact parameter $b_1$ decreases as both the charge $Q$ and Lorentz-violating parameter $l$ increase.
+Furthermore, analysis of Figs.~\ref{A5}~(b) and ~\ref{A6}~(b) indicates that the range of the impact parameter $b_1$ decreases as both the charge $Q$ and Lorentz-violation parameter $l$ increase.
 This result suggests that additional photon rings contract toward the inner region of the ATSW shadow with increasing values of $Q$ and $l$.
-Additionally, it is noted that $n_1$, $n_2$, and $n_3$ are more significantly influenced by the Lorentz-violating parameter $l$ than by the charge $Q$.
+Additionally, it is noted that $n_1$, $n_2$, and $n_3$ are more significantly influenced by the Lorentz-violation parameter $l$ than by the charge $Q$.